 Should you change your college major?

 With so much riding on the major, it’s understandable that some students are a little hesitant to firmly declare their intended major–even before attending that school.
 A whole bunch of questions might pop up before really nailing it down.
 What if I don’t like it?
 What if I want to study something else or it was not what I expected?

 Never fear–you can change majors if you really need to!
 In fact, many students switch their majors during their college years.
 Not just “many” but a majority–a whopping 80% of college students will change their majors at least once.
 So you will definitely not be alone if you want to change it up.

 Why do people switch their college majors?

 There are many reasons a student might want to change their college major.
 Perhaps their interests changed when they took a class they really enjoyed and want to pursue a new field of study.
 Maybe they want to move from a general major, like Engineering, to a specific one, like Electrical Engineering.

 Or maybe their current major is not entirely what they expected it to be.
 It’s easy to go into college with preconceptions, or even misconceptions, about what you’re in for.
 If that’s the case, the student might want to switch majors or find a program more suited to their interests.

 What if you’re interested in multiple majors?

 If a student is interested in multiple fields of study–related or unrelated–or wants a supplementary program to bolster their major, they might choose to either double major or minor in something.
-Double major is, as its name implies, majoring in two programs.
+A double major is, as its name implies, majoring in two programs.
 A college minor is slightly different and has fewer requirements to complete, and is often used to enhance their major or fiend a specialized field–or if they wanted to study something unrelated to their main major–someone could major in business administration and minor in theater, something they are very passionate about.

 There are downsides.